 - If your window installation is scheduled after (or during) a period of snowfall, make sure to keep the installation area clean of snow.
 Taking access into consideration as part of your winter window replacement plan will prevent headaches both on the day of installation and after it is completed.

 The next phase of your home design doesn’t need to be stopped by weather.
-With a little bit of planning and the pro team at Pella of Kansas City, you can take advantage of all the benefits that come with new windows regardless of the time of year.
+With a little bit of planning and the pro team at Pella of Overland Park, you can take advantage of all the benefits that come with new windows regardless of the time of year.
 In future posts, we’ll be looking in further detail at the next steps of your window replacement plan, including whether a replacement window or new window is right for your home, and a look at what to plan for on the day of installation service.

 If you have any questions about the replacement window options available, the process used during winter months, or anything else, don’t hesitate to call us at 913-246-5101.